elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr} ... come nighttime, the still suns will grow massive, catastrophic coconut trees.
+- {:.pr} ... when night falls, the still suns will grow massive, catastrophic coconut trees.

 ---